Silenthal/gbread/gbread/readme.txt

 this method, and there will be tens to hundreds of invalid ones as well, so try to use it as more of a jumping off point.

--Find Any Bank Changes In Saved Functions
-Lists any function in the list that loads any number to memory location [$2000 - $2FFF] (which changes the bank on most memory bank controllers).

 g.
 Options
 -Word Wrap
 Controls the behavior of the main text window when printing text to either